 On top of that, there are Asian elephants, African penguins, Giraffes, Leopards, and even the rare white rhinos to see, plus heaps of other animals.
 Open every day of the year from 8:30 am until 6:00 pm, there’s no excuse not to pop in and say hello to some furry friends.

-Singapore’s Changi Airport is constantly rated as the top airport in the world, and it’s easy to see why.
+Singapore’s Changi Airport is home to the world-famous Singapore Airlines and is constantly rated as the top airport in the world, and it’s easy to see why.

 With cinemas, tonnes of relaxing nature spaces, a rooftop swimming pool, and a swathe of restaurants serving up delicacies from around the world, plus heaps pf spaces you can get your head down and do some work if you need to, there really is something for everyone.
 Whether you’re there for a long layover or just arriving, it’s certainly worth taking your time to explore the sights.
 In fact, the airport is so impressive we wouldn’t be surprised if you find yourself checking in half a day early for your return flight…